 - Accessible tunnel: 2.2 miles of tunnel, 12.27 miles of piping

 Some 85-90 percent of the water used in the combined heat and power plant can be retrieved and reused.
 But before the water can be used in the boilers, it must run through de-aerators (to remove oxygen and other dissolved gasses) and de-mineralizers (for purification).
 To guarantee purity, the water is tested every four hours in the plant’s water lab.
 “The water has to be very pure before using it in the boilers.
 If not, it’s like plaque in an artery,” said Byron Nichols, senior associate director of utilities.

 Today’s plant has undergone several upgrades since opening in 1901.
 Most noticeable is the switch to electronic control systems.
 The control room features monitors that oversee various plant features.

 The plant's efficiency is tracked using a Continuous Emissions Monitoring System, which is calibrated daily to ensure accurate readings.
 Of the five boilers, two are coal-fired, and those two are equipped with scrubber and bag-house systems that control particulate and acid-gas emissions.
-Boiler No. 7's new bag-house removes more than 98 percent of particulates.